June 2023

 25th

-There was a talk by one of the Andersons about another memorial, that he claimed boasts the best view of Borthwick water, although I'd have to disagree.
+A member of the Anderson family delivered a presentation regarding an additional memorial that he claimed offered the most breathtaking view of Borthwick Water.
+However, I would have to respectfully disagree.
 To reassure myself, we visited the memorial, and found that our view of Borthwick water was the best.
-We were greeted with a friendly smile and seated; a few minutes had passed when we were offered a plate of cream cakes and a choice of tea or coffee.
-Animosity was mild, perhaps I felt over self-conscious, so much colourful summer dresses, yet I was cloaked in a solemn black.
-The Cherry tree they planted in commemoration is beautiful.
-Charlie purchase three strips of raffle tickets, but no prizes did we win.
+A friendly smile greeted us as we sat down.
+After a short time, we were offered a plate of cream cakes and our choice of tea or coffee.
+I didn't feel too intense; maybe I was too self-conscious because everyone else was wearing bright summer dresses, and I was dressed in black.
+The cherry tree that was planted in remembrance is absolutely stunning.
+We bought three strips of raffle tickets, but we didn't receive any prizes.

 The hill road to Roberton: Ale Water at our feet,